GenAI Concepts

 Foundation model

-Several companies including Open AI, Google, Meta, and Stable Diffusion own foundation models.
-Many open -source foundation models can be downloaded from Hugging Face, GitHub, TensorFlow Hub, and PyTorch Hub for further deployment.
-Popular foundation models include GPT, BERT, and DALL-E 2.
+Several companies, including OpenAI, Google, Meta (the parent company of Facebook) and Stable Diffusion, own foundation models.
+Many open-source foundation models can be downloaded from Hugging Face, GitHub, TensorFlow Hub and PyTorch Hub for further use.
+Popular foundation models include GPT, BERT and DALL-E 2.

 Frontier model

-• Based on risks:
+• Based on risk

-The paper, entitled Frontier AI regulation: Managing emerging risk to public safety by staff from Google, Open AI, and Centre for Long Term Resilience defines frontier AI models as highly capable foundation models that could possess dangerous capabilities sufficient to pose severe risks to public safety.
+The UK government defines frontier AI as consisting of highly capable general-purpose AI models that can perform a wide variety of tasks and match or exceed the capabilities of today’s most advanced models (see AI Safety Summit: Introduction).
+The paper Frontier AI regulation: Managing emerging risk to public safety by staff from Google, Open AI and the Centre for Long Term Resilience defines frontier AI models as highly capable foundation models GenAI Concepts Technical 8 that could possess dangerous capabilities sufficient to pose severe risks to public safety.

-• Based on the computational power used:
+• Based on computational power

-• Based on both risks and computational power required:
+• Based on risk and computational power

 Transformer architecture

-More information:
+More information

 Attention: When encoding a sentence, the transformer architecture pays attention to each of the words, figuring out which ones are needed to understand the whole sentence and where they appear, giving these higher attention scores.